During their fellowship year, Community Engagement Fellows joined self-selected project teams for the duration of the fellowship year.

 Outputs and Ongoing Work

-The team worked with other CEFP2017 Fellows to produce the first draft of a Content Manual will be coming in early 2021.
+The team worked with other CEFP2017 Fellows to produce the first draft of a Content Manual will be published soon.

 The manual may be continued by future CEFP Fellows.